 Explore magnets and metals.
-Magnets and magnetism will be the topic of a separate post, but if you have a magnet and any thing that is made from iron ore (steel) available, let the discovery process begin.
+Magnets and magnetism will be the topic of a separate post, but if you have a magnet and anything that is made from iron ore (steel) available, let the discovery process begin.

-With your child examine the materials used in jewelry.
+Examine with your child the materials used in jewelry.
 Explore what karats are or the term used to describe the purity of gold.
 Twenty-four karat gold is 99.79% gold (Note: Karat is the term referring to a metal’s purity, while carat refers to a gemstone’s weight).
 What is white or rose gold?
 If you do not own samples of these, see if you can find examples next time you are in a department or jewelry store.

 Look up what is meant by the historical period referred to as the Bronze Age.
-How did metals influence other periods of history?
-Think about the California gold rush and how it shaped American history.
-Try panning for gold on your next vacation.

 Do you recycle in your household?
 Find resources with your child that explain what happens with the aluminum or tin cans you recycle.

 The United States Mint has a website explaining how coins are made.
-If you or if you know someone with a collection of coins, perhaps your child could examine different pieces in this collection and then explore on-line or in books how the metal content of coins changes over time.
+If you or if you know someone with a collection of coins, perhaps your child could examine different pieces in this collection and then explore online or in books how the metal content of coins changes over time.

 Make sculptures with tin foil, wire or coat hangers.
-Explore how metal is used in sculpture, or the process of casting.
+Explore how metal is used in sculpture or the process of casting.
 Gold leaf also plays a role in art and the decorative arts.
 Find pictures of paintings by Klimt (or if you are near a museum lucky enough to have a Klimt in their collection arrange a visit).
 Explore the uses of gold leaf in decorating interiors of rooms, furniture, ceramics, or other objects over time.